 If you’re reading this guide, chances are good that you’re staring at a soot-stained fireplace and asking yourself how the heck you’re going to get it clean.
-The good news: we’ve got five different ways you can pick from, the bad news: it’s going to take some elbow grease.
+The good news: we’ve got six different ways you can pick from, the bad news: it’s going to take some elbow grease.

 Using Soap and Abrasives

 This method involves working a paste made of soap and an abrasive (salt) into the brick, allowing it to dry and adhere to the dirt, and then removing the dry material.

 Rubber gloves, a cloth, dish soap, table salt, a stiff-bristled brush, and water